BobRay/UpgradeMODX/readme.md

 **Author:** Bob Ray <http://bobsguides.com> [Bob's Guides](http://bobsguides.com)
-**Contributions from:** Susan Sottwell, dmi3yy, inreti, Zaigham Rana, frischnetz, and AgelxNash Documentation is available at [Bob's Guides](http://bobsguides.com/upgrade-modx-package.html)
+**Contributions from:** Dmytro Lukianenko (dmi3y), Susan Sottwell, Bumkaka, Sharapov, Inreti, Zaigham Rana, frischnetz, and AgelxNash.
+Documentation is available at [Bob's Guides](http://bobsguides.com/upgrade-modx-package.html)

+This package was inspired by the work of a number of people and I have borrowed some of their code.
+Dmytro Lukianenko (dmi3yy) is the original author of the MODX install script.
+Susan Sottwell, Inreti, Zaigham Rana, frischnetz, and AgelxNash, also contributed and I'd like to thank all of them for laying the groundwork.
 Package created with MyComponent

 Important!
 This package is a beta version.
 It has not been tested on a wide variety of platforms and is missing important sanity checks and error handling.
 It is definitely not recommended for use on production sites at this time.